 Real Estate Versus Equities Performance

 The following chart compares the performance between real estate and the S&P 500.
 I’m surprised to see such massive outperformance by the FTSE NAREIT ALL REITs asset class.

 Each deal’s annual returns are quoted gross, not net, of annual servicing fees.
 The platform has historically not taken a spread between income from the asset and payments.
-Fundrise also charges real estate companies a one-time 1% to 2% origination fee and $5,000 closing cost.
+Fundrise also charges real estate companies a one-time 1% to 2% origination fee and a $5,000 closing cost.

 Fundrise, like other platform counterparts, touts the cost-saving advantages of crowdfunding over traditional investing models.
 Fundrise wants users to know that their advantages can boost returns on a theoretical project with a 14% gross annual return on a $100,000 investment.

 Real Estate Investing Sweet Spot

-However, in the past, the best private real estate opportunities require minimums of $100,000 or more, making them inaccessible unless you’re very wealthy.
+However, in the past, the best private real estate opportunities require minimums of $100,000 or more.
+These deals were inaccessible unless to most unless you were very wealthy.
 The only other option is to go through middlemen who charge high fees, thereby negatively impacting returns.

 Below is a chart highlighting the different sized real estate markets.
-You and I can’t buy trophy properties like the Empire State Building because these properties are just too large and expensive.
+You and I can’t buy trophy properties like the Empire State Building.
+These properties are just too large and expensive.
 You and I can buy fixer uppers to make some sweat equity.
 I did so in 2014 and am still working on my house slowly today.

-Diversify Your Investments
+Fundrise Review Conclusion: Diversify Your Investments

 Fundrise says that of the hundreds of projects it reviews every month, fewer than 5% are approved.
 It performs due diligence and pre-funds all its investments from its own balance sheet before offering them to investors.
 Fundrise wants to align its interests with all of its investors.